quicwg/qlog/draft-marx-quic-logging-main-schema.md

 # Design Variations

-* Quic-trace (https://github.com/google/quic-trace) takes a slightly different approach based on protocolbuffers.
+* [Quic-trace](https://github.com/google/quic-trace) takes a slightly different
+  approach based on protocolbuffers.
-* Spindump (https://github.com/EricssonResearch/spindump) also defines a custom text-based format for in-network measurements
+* [Spindump](https://github.com/EricssonResearch/spindump) also defines a custom
+  text-based format for in-network measurements
+* [Wireshark](https://www.wireshark.org/) also has a QUIC dissector and its results can be transformed into a json output format using tshark.

 The idea is that qlog is able to encompass the use cases for both of these alternate designs and that all tooling converges on the qlog standard.

 # Acknowledgements

-Thanks to Jana Iyengar, Dmitri Tikhonov, Jari Arkko, Marcus Ihlar, Victor Vasiliev and Lucas Pardue for their feedback and suggestions.
+Thanks to Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Jari Arkko, Marcus Ihlar, Victor Vasiliev and Lucas Pardue for their feedback and suggestions.